 A former industrial wasteland, County Durham’s Heritage Coast mixes reclaimed beaches and colliery villages with sea glass and Lord Byron.
 Words: Lesley Gillilan.
 Illustration: Tom Jay

-A little over 20 years ago, Blast Beach, near Seaham, on the coast of County Durham, took the role of a dark and sinister alien planet in the opening scenes of the movie Alien 3.
+Nearly 30 years ago, Blast Beach, near Seaham, on the coast of County Durham, took the role of a dark and sinister alien planet in the opening scenes of the movie Alien 3.
 And it really looked the part.
 Like most of the coastline in this once industrial region, the beach was hidden beneath tons of dumped coal slag.
 Nature didn’t have a chance.

 Seaham is at the heart of a string of former coal-mining villages – Murton, Easington and Peterlee – which line the North Sea shoreline between Teesside and Tyneside.
 Until the early 1990s, when the last of its collieries closed for good, it was an environmental disaster zone.
 But it has since undergone a remarkable transformation.
 Over £10 million was spent on cleaning up the black, polluted beaches, creating footpaths, cycle tracks and nature reserves.
 The area was given heritage status in 2001.